Recidiviz/pulse-dashboard/.github/pull_request_template.md

 These boxes should be checked by the submitter prior to merging:

 - [ ] Manual testing against realistic data has been performed locally
+- [ ] E2E have been run for Lantern changes

 ### Code review